Samin12/QuickCartWeb/README.md

 ## Site map

-(___TODO__: draw out a site map that shows how pages are related to each other_)
+( draw out a site map that shows how pages are related to each other_)

-Here's a [complex example from wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/20/Sitemap_google.jpg), but you can create one without the screenshots, drop shadows, etc. ... just names of pages and where they flow to.
+In:  documentation/siteMap.jpg

 ## User Stories or Use Cases